Navigating the Complexity of Generative AI Adoption in Software Engineering: Theory Generation

 \subsection{Participants}

 The data collection was executed via Prolific Academic~\cite{palan2018prolific}, a well-regarded academic data collection platform often utilized by the software engineering community~\cite{danilova2021you,russo2020gender,russo2020predictors,russo2021daily}.
 We solicited the input of 100 software engineers, who were asked to answer a series of nine open-ended questions founded on theoretical principles.
-The compensation for participants exceeded the US federal minimum wage\footnote{We consistently adhered to the suggested compensation by Prolific.
-For your reference, participants were paid £9.00 per hour for their time.}.
+The compensation for participants (10 minutes) exceeded the US federal minimum wage\footnote{We consistently adhered to the suggested compensation by Prolific.
+For your reference, participants were paid £9.00 per hour for their time i.e., £1.5 for this investigation.}.
 The survey was conducted on the Qualtrics platform.

 Participants were meticulously chosen through a two-step screening process.
-Initially, a pre-screening phase was conducted where participants were filtered based on specific self-reported characteristics, including proficiency in computer programming, full-time employment in the software industry, a negative student status, and a 100\% approval rate.
+Initially, a pre-screening phase was conducted where participants were filtered based on specific self-reported characteristics, including proficiency in computer programming, full-time employment in the software industry, a negative student status, a degree in computer science, and a 100\% approval rate.
 Following this, a competence screening was performed, as per the methods described by Danilova et al.~\cite{danilova2021you}.
 This second screening involved assessing participants' knowledge and understanding in key areas, including compilers, programming aid websites, and recursive functions.
 Furthermore, professionals affirmed their familiarity with Generative AI tools and confirmed their use to a certain extent.

 Our data collection methodology complied strictly with the ethical guidelines of the Declaration of Helsinki~\cite{general2014Helsinki}.
 The Research Ethics Committee at Aalborg University approved this research project in March 2023.
 All participants were older than 18, gave informed consent prior to participating in the study, and were notified of their right to withdraw their participation at any point.
 Additionally. the author have completed formal training in research ethics for engineering and behavioral sciences.